 update-initramfs -k all -u, then reboot Proxmox.

 In the UEFI settings of my host system I had to set my onboard video card as my primary video adapter.
 Otherwise, the VBIOS of my discrete video cards would get molested by the host during boot, rendering them unusable for guests (this is especially a problem if your host boots in BIOS compatibility mode instead of UEFI mode).

 One way to avoid needing to change this setting (e.g. if you only have one video card in your system!) is to dump the unmolested VBIOS of the card while it is attached to the host as a secondary card, then provide that copy of the VBIOS as a file to Proxmox using a “romfile” option like so:

 Or if you don’t have a spare discrete GPU of your own to achieve this, you can find somebody else who has done this online.
 However, I have never tried this approach myself.

-In Mojave, I have system sleep turned off in the power saving options (because I had too many instances where it went to sleep and never woke up again).
+In Catalina, I have system sleep turned off in the power saving options (because I had too many instances where it went to sleep and never woke up again).

 I used Clover Configurator to set my SMBIOS to iMac 14,2 before I tried passing through any hardware.

 I found that when I assign obscene amounts of RAM to the VM, it takes a long time for Proxmox to allocate the memory for it, causing a timeout during VM launch:

 start failed: command '/usr/bin/kvm -id 100 ...'' failed: got timeout